Kirby Air Ride (2003) – 4NERDS Master Game Page V2

 What some critics saw as too simple becomes, for many players, one of the GameCube’s most beloved “you had to be there” multiplayer experiences.

-Kirby Air Riders launches on Nintendo Switch 2, confirming just how long the memory of the original game — and especially City Trial — had endured.
+Kirby Air Riders releases for Nintendo Switch 2, confirming how long the memory of the original game — and especially City Trial — had endured.

 Today